 Virgil assured herself that she’d had honorable intentions when she’d first shown up at Robin’s apartment.

-But Virgil knew that a relationship was what Robin was starting to want.
+Virgil knew that Robin wasn’t her girlfriend yet but she also knew that a relationship was what Robin was starting to want.
 It was what Virgil wanted too.
 Before Robin got anymore attached, Virgil had to tell her the truth.
 She had to tell Robin that she was dead.

 Vol. 1: Overture